 Houston, TX 77219-0630

-Steven P. Mach of Houston was reappointed to the Texas Public Safety Commission, and named Chairman by Governor Greg Abbott on March 8, 2017.
-He has served as a member of the Commission since November 2013, when he was first appointed by former Governor Rick Perry.
-In his role as Chairman of the Public Safety Commission, he also serves as a statutory member of the Texas Racing Commission.
+Steven P. Mach of Houston was reappointed to the Public Safety Commission by Governor Greg Abbott on March 21, 2023.
+He has served as Chairman since March 8, 2017, when Governor Abbott first reappointed him to the commission, and named him as Chairman.
+He has served as a member of the Commission since November 26, 2013, when he was first appointed by former Governor Rick Perry.
+In his role as Chairman of the Public Safety Commission, he has also been serving as a statutory member of the Texas Racing Commission.
 Chairman Mach is the vice president and CFO of Mach Industrial Group, LP.
-He has served as a trustee of his alma mater, Trinity University, since 2007, and previously served as president of the Trinity University Alumni Association from 2001-03.
-He is the Chairman and a Past President of the Houston Symphony Board of Trustees, and serves on the boards of The Kinkaid School, The Foundation for Jones Hall, The Sam Houston Area Council of the Boy Scouts of America, The Good Samaritan Foundation of Texas, Men of Distinction of Greater Houston, and the Harris County Sheriff’s Office Foundation.
-Chairman Mach previously chaired the boards of Family Services of Greater Houston, and the Houston Symphony Endowment.
-He served as trustee for River Oaks Baptist School from 2010-16.
+He has served as a trustee of his alma mater, Trinity University, since 2007.
+Additionally, he serves on the boards of The Kinkaid School, the Houston Symphony, The Sam Houston Area Council of the Boy Scouts of America, and the Harris County Sheriff's Office Foundation.
+Chairman Mach recently completed his service on the board of the Foundation for Jones Hall, and he previously chaired the boards of Family Services of Greater Houston (Family Houston), the Houston Symphony, and the Houston Symphony Endowment.
 In 2017, he was recognized by Crime Stoppers of Houston as the recipient of the Leiv Platou Award, which is given to a citizen who has made a significant contribution to public safety through volunteerism in the community.
-An Eagle Scout, he was a 2019 recipient of the National Eagle Scout Association Outstanding Eagle Scout Award.
-He also serves as an Assistant Scoutmaster for Boy Scout Troop 55 in Houston.
-Chairman Mach’s term on the Public Safety Commission expires January 1, 2022.
+An Eagle Scout, he was a 2019 recipient of the National Eagle Scout Association Outstanding Eagle Scout Award, and he also completed Scouting's Wood Badge leadership program.
+His term on the Public Safety Commission expires January 1, 2028.